CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `PORT` - Port to listen on.
 - `HASH_COST` - Cost factor of the password hashing algorithm.
 - `SESSION_EXPIRE_MILLIS` - Number of milliseconds a login session can last for.
+- `IS_DEV_ENV` - Boolean for whether developer features should be turned on.

 ### Database